SOAP APIs (GQL PAPI)

 Programmatically creating a SOAP API

-The following sample Node.js Axios code executes the Mutation.createApisFromSpecs
+The following sample Node.js Axios code executes the Mutation.createApisFromSpecs operation programmatically.

-Updating a SOAP API
+TBDUpdating a SOAP API

-for viewing the asynchronous upload progress (see screenshot below).
-Use the apiSpecImportProgresses
+Successful API update will return the original apiId and trackingId for viewing the asynchronous upload progress (see screenshot below).
+Use the apiSpecImportProgresses query to track the asynchronous progress of the API creation.

 mutation updateApisFromSpecs($updates: [ApiUpdateFromSpecInput!]!) {